-Thanks to various friends, I have gleaned many productivity hacks in 2017 that I want to share!
-Here are a few apps/hacks that I have found incredibly useful and beneficial to productivity, and will continue to use in 2018:
+Thanks to the recommendations of various friends and mentors, I have tried out many productivity apps/tricks over the years that I would like to share!
+Here are a few that I have found incredibly useful and beneficial to productivity (in and outside of lab), and will continue to use in 2018:

-- Evernote; personally, I use Evernote for everything not related to my coursework.
+1. Evernote; Personally, I use Evernote for everything not related to my coursework.
 It’s my personal journal, my lab notebook, budget manager, and an all-around great general note-taking app.
-I love that it allows you to create checklists, which Google Docs doesn’t allow you to do.
-You can download it as an app to your desktop, which in my opinion, offers a better interface than the web-based one.
-I also love Evernote Clipper, the web extension for Chrome, which allows you to “clip” and save anything from a website, including (but not limited to): recipes, workouts, interesting articles, Wiki pages, LinkedIn profiles, you name it!
+I especially love that it allows you to create checklists.
+There’s also a handy web extension for Chrome: Evernote Clipper, which allows you to “clip” and save anything from a website, including (but not limited to): recipes, interesting articles, Wiki pages, etc.

-- Session Buddy; have you ever opened gajillion tabs on your web browser as a way to try and force yourself to read all the articles and/or papers you’ve pulled up?
-Session Buddy is a Chrome extension that allows you to save your browser mess and reopen that can of worms when you’re actually ready for it, instead of keeping the pages open and stressing yourself out even more.
+2. Session Buddy; Have you ever opened ~a million~ tabs on your web browser as a way to try and force yourself to read all the articles and/or papers you’ve pulled up?
+Session Buddy is a Chrome extension that allows you to save your browser mess and reopen that can of worms when you’re actually ready for it, instead of slowing down your RAM…

-- StayFocusd; this is an awesome Chrome extension that gives you a daily allowance of x minutes (or hours) on distracting websites that you specify.
-Personally, this has helped me spend less of my evenings mindlessly browsing on friends’ profiles and reading argumentative Twitter threads.
+4. StayFocusd; this is an awesome Chrome extension that gives you a daily allowance of x minutes (or hours) on distracting websites that you specify.
+Personally, this has helped me spend less of my evenings mindlessly reading argumentative threads on Science Twitter.
 0 distractions 🙂

-I hope this post was useful in some way, be it organizing your to-do list or going paperless with electronic journals.
+…and that’s it!
+I hope these apps/tips are useful to you in some way, be it organizing your to-do list or going paperless with reference managers.
 Here’s to a more productive 2018!